comodopines/practice-git/how-to-questions.md

 > Q. If you are in a feature-1 branch, and made some edits, how will you perform a fast-forward merge to master branch locally?

+How will you perform the updates to remote
 <details><summary>Ans.</summary>
 <p>